aungthurhahein/Simple-Terminal-RSS-reader/README.md

 Suitable for guys reading news at terminal like pretending to work.

+The default new sources are the popular ones among web developers and designers.

 Just scroll the feed and save to your <a href="http://getpocket.com/a/">pocket</a> for later read.

 ### Dependencies